An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Introduction

 \subsection{M\"omke-Svensson's approach to graph-TSP}

-Christofides' algorithm for graph-TSP finds a spanning tree of the graph and adds to it a $J$-join, where $J$ is the set of vertices that have odd degree in the spanning tree.
-Since the spanning tree is connected, the resulting subgraph is clearly connected, and since the $J$-join corrects the parity of the spanning tree, the resulting subgraph is Eulerian.
-In contrast, the recent approach of M\"omke and Svensson is based on removing an odd-join of the graph, which yields a possibly disconnected Eulerian subgraph.
+Christofides' algorithm for graph-TSP finds a spanning tree of the graph and adds to it a $J$-join, where $J$ is the set of vertices that have odd degree in the spanning tree.\footnote{A $J$-join of a graph $G=(V,E)$ is a subgraph $F \subset E$ such that the degree of each vertex in $J \subseteq V$ is odd in $F$ and the degree of each vertex not in $J$ is even (and can be zero) in $F$.
+An {\em odd-join} of $G$ is a $J$-join where $J = V$.
+For example, a perfect matching in a cubic graph is an odd-join.} Since the spanning tree is connected, the resulting subgraph is clearly connected, and since the $J$-join corrects the parity of the spanning tree, the resulting subgraph is Eulerian.
+In contrast, the approach of M\"omke and Svensson is based on removing an odd-join of the graph, which yields a possibly disconnected Eulerian subgraph.
 Thus, to maintain connectivity, one must double, rather than remove, some of the edges in the odd-join.
 The key step in proving the approximation guarantee of the algorithm is to show that many edges will actually be removed and relatively few edges will be doubled, resulting in a connected, Eulerian subgraph with few edges.
-First, M\"omke and Svensson design a circulation network, $C(G,T)$, which is constructed based on the input graph $G$, an optimal solution to a linear programming relaxation for graph-TSP, and a carefully chosen spanning tree $T$.
-Using techniques of Naddef and Pulleyblank~\cite{naddefpulleyblank}, M\"omke and Svensson show how to sample an odd-join of size $|E'|/3$, where $E'$ is the subset of edges contained in the circulation network $C(G,T)$.
-The number of edges that are doubled to guarantee connectivity is directly related to the minimum cost of a circulation of $C(G,T)$.
-Lemma 4.1 from \cite{DBLP:conf/focs/MomkeS11} relates this cost to the size of a solution output by their algorithm: \begin{lemma} {\bf{\cite{DBLP:conf/focs/MomkeS11}}} Given a 2-vertex connected graph $G$ and a depth first search tree $T$ of $G$, let $C^*$ be a minimum cost circulation for $C(G,T)$ of cost $c(C^*)$.
-Then there is a spanning Eulerian multigraph in $G$ with at most $\frac{4}{3}n + \frac{2}{3} c(C^*)$ edges. \end{lemma}
+First, M\"omke and Svensson design a circulation network, $C(G,T)$, which is constructed based on the input graph $G$, an optimal solution for a linear programming relaxation for graph-TSP, and a carefully chosen spanning tree $T$ (see Appendix A.1 in \cite{momke2016removing}).
+Using techniques of Naddef and Pulleyblank~\cite{naddefpulleyblank}, M\"omke and Svensson show how to sample an odd-join of size $|E'|/3$, where $E'$ is the edge set of a 2-vertex-connected subgraph of $G$, chosen via the circulation network $C(G,T)$.
+After removing this odd-join from $G$, the number of doubled edges that are added back to guarantee connectivity (while maintaining the Eulerian property) is directly related to the minimum cost of a circulation of $C(G,T)$.
+Lemma 4.2 from \cite{momke2016removing} relates this cost to the size of a solution output by their algorithm. \begin{lemma} {\bf{\cite{momke2016removing}}} Given a 2-vertex-connected graph $G$ and a depth-first-search (DFS) tree $T$ of $G$, let $z^*$ be a circulation for $C(G,T)$ with cost $c(z^*)$.
+Then there is a spanning Eulerian multigraph in $G$ with at most $\frac{4}{3}n + \frac{2}{3} c(z^*)$ edges. \end{lemma}